-A native of Western North Carolina, Lori has more than 25 years of experience working to protect, equip and empower vulnerable citizens across the Carolinas.
+A native of Western North Carolina, Bailey has more than 25 years of experience working to protect, equip and empower vulnerable citizens across the Carolinas.
 Her first day as executive director of the foundation will be September 1.
 She commented on her new role:

 “I’m excited to join the community of nonprofits in Western North Carolina doing incredible work to improve the health and well-being of residents across our six-county region and the Qualla Boundary.
 I’m looking forward to partnering with them to further their impact and mobilize our mountain communities to address the root cause of issues creating health disparities in the region I consider home.
 Together, I’m confident our investment in improving lives will create effective change for generations to come.”

-Lori then relocated to the Upstate of South Carolina where she earned a Master’s in Public Administration and a Graduate Certificate in International Family and Community Studies from Clemson University.
+Bailey then relocated to the Upstate of South Carolina, where she earned a Master’s degree in Public Administration and a Graduate Certificate in International Family and Community Studies from Clemson University.
 While completing her degree, she worked for Clemson University on the Strong Communities for Children initiative, a comprehensive effort to prevent child maltreatment by building systems of support for families of young children through grass-roots neighborhood and community mobilization.
 Since completing her degree, she has more than seven years of proven leadership and management success in executive and senior leadership positions in not-for-profit organizations serving children, youth and families in crisis, including those experiencing housing instability and homelessness, those experiencing food insecurity and other economic disadvantage and those involved with the child welfare system.